-Mr. Pentiuk serves on the Board of Directors for the National Association of Housing Cooperatives (NAHC), and is on its Government Relations Committee.
+Mr. Pentiuk serves on the Board of Directors for the National Association of Housing Cooperatives (NAHC), and is on its Government Relations Committee, Communications Committee, Credentials Committee, Governance and Strategic Planning Committee, and Share Loan Committee.
 He frequently teaches courses at the NAHC conferences, and has written legal articles for its publications.
 Most recently, Mr. Pentiuk co-authored an article for the NAHC dealing with the legal pitfalls of mortgage refinancing.

 He is also on the Board of Directors for the Midwest Association of Housing Cooperatives (MAHC).
 Mr. Pentiuk serves as the Michigan State Vice President, and also writes articles for the MAHC Messenger, and teaches classes at the MAHC conferences, including an annual legal update course.
 He received the “C. March Miller II Award” for outstanding service to MAHC.